-In recent years, CBD oil has made waves as a potential treatment for chronic pain, fibromyalgia, insomina and anxiety.
+In recent years, CBD oil has made waves as a potential treatment for chronic pain, fibromyalgia, insomnia and anxiety.
 An increasing number of online sellers and health food stores are selling CBD food supplements.
 CBD is now being found in oils, creams and even soft drinks.

 Is using off-the-shelf CBD oil the same as medical cannabis?
 Here, we’ll look at what the key differences are between CBD and medical cannabis.

 Cannabis is a complex plant, naturally containing hundreds of chemicals.
 Many of these chemicals are known cannabinoids, which interact with cannabinoid receptors in the body, causing varying effects.
-Exactly how different cannibinoids interact with receptors is an ongoing subject of research, however the two cannabinoids that have been most studied are THC and CBD.
+Exactly how different cannabinoids interact with receptors is an ongoing subject of research, however the two cannabinoids that have been most studied are THC and CBD.

 Tetrahydrocannabinol (THC) is the compound responsible for the high people feel when using cannabis recreationally.
 THC also impacts the perception of pain, mood, appetite and sleep.
 THC is illegal in the UK unless prescribed by a GMC-registered consultant doctor.
 THC can only be prescribed by a doctor when other conventional, licensed medications have been tried first.
 By comparison, CBD (short for Cannabidiol) has no psychoactive effects.
-There is evidence that CBD can have anxiolytic and antiinflammatory effects.
-Often the combination of cannabinoids can have an increased effect, rather than using one cannbinoid on it’s own, a phenomenon known as the entourage effect.
+There is evidence that CBD can have anxiolytic and anti inflammatory effects.
+Often the combination of cannabinoids can have an increased effect, rather than using one cannabinoid on it’s own, a phenomenon known as the entourage effect.

 It is important to realise that over the counter CBD cannot be promoted as having any health benefits, and does not have to be made to the same standards as medical grade CBD and/or THC.
 Despite this, CBD sellers often promote CBD oil is a cure-all wonder drug.